 In what is a relatively easy sell — all things considered — processing under legitimate interests for the purposes of fraud detection and crime prevention usually passes the purpose test with ease, leaving only the necessity and balancing tests to be considered for a specific case.

-Verifying the identities and registered addresses of users who purchase goods or services by credit card over the internet is one example where legitimate interests might be applied for the purpose of fraud detection.
+Verifying the identities and registered addresses of users who purchase goods or services by credit card over the internet is one example where data protection legitimate interests might be applied for the purpose of fraud detection.

 Network and Information Security